ozendorf/llm_security/Categories of Threats.md

 A “Red LLM” communicates with the LLM (which is being attacked) through its API out put is then scanned by a red classifier to detect harmful behavior example of framework: ReNeLLM
+* Prompt Rewriting: chaning some names by synonyms without changing original meaning
+* scenario nesting: examples are code completion, table filling, text continuation
+* Transferable attacks: “Universal Adversarial Triggers” in the NLP input-agnostic sequences of tokens that trigger a model to produce a specific prediction when concatenated to any input from a dataset
+* genetic-algorithm-based approaches
+* Inversion attack (stealing training data, model weights, or system/user prompts)

+In the future:
+* multimodal models: prompts hidden in images

 http://easyjailbreak.org/

+### Red teaming
+interactions between red-team language models (RLMs) and blue-team language models (BLMs) different approaches:
+* curiosity driven exploration

+problem of automated attacks:
+* lack of diversity leading to miss catastrophic errors a human can identify
+* generative model-generated attacks display a high degree of clustering.
+*